-Introducing the best pumpkin soup recipe ever: Pumpkin Curry Soup!
-Made with Thai red curry paste and coconut milk, this soup is vegan, gluten-free, paleo, and Whole 30 compliant.
-Plus it’s easy to make, super quick, and incredibly delicious!
+Introducing our favorite pumpkin soup recipe: Pumpkin Curry Soup!
+Made with Thai red curry paste and coconut milk, this spicy pumpkin soup is vegan, gluten-free, paleo, and Whole 30 compliant.
+Plus, it's easy to make, super quick, and incredibly delicious!

-I tend to cozy up to comfort food in the dreary months, and making a big pot of delicious, warming, and nourishing soup is one of my favourite ways to do that.
-I’ve got a particularly special soup to introduce you guys to today: Pumpkin Curry Soup.
+I tend to cozy up to comfort food in the dreary months, and making a big pot of delicious, warming, and nourishing soup is one of my favorite ways to do that.

 - Made in one pot

 - Full of good-for-you ingredients